Tresjs/tres/docs/api/composables.md

 The `onLoop` callback receives an object with the following properties based on the [THREE clock](https://threejs.org/docs/?q=clock#api/en/core/Clock):

 - `delta`: The delta time between the current and the last frame.
-This is the time in seconds since the last frame.
+This is the time in milliseconds since the last frame.
 - `elapsed`: The elapsed time since the start of the render loop.

 This composable is based on `useRafFn` from [vueuse](https://vueuse.org/core/useRafFn/).
 Thanks to [@wheatjs](https://github.com/wheatjs) for the amazing contribution.